Mikanwolfe/Soulstream-II/README.md

 Of course there will be other improvements coming along though remaking a game that took 2~3 years again from scratch will take quite some time.

 -- *A young Mikanwolfe, circa late 2014*

+And yes, this entire repository, sans the readme, was written in Notepad (Windows) and eventually, Notepad++.
+Turns out a Text Editor's all you need.

 ---